(This is part 2 of the declutter series. You can read part 1 here.)

-Okay, so we’ve talked about why we hold onto things that we don’t need.
-So what do you do now?
-You have made the decision to purge and organize, but aren’t sure where to start?
+Okay, you have made the decision to purge and organize, but aren’t sure where to start?
 No worries.
 Now we will discuss how to declutter and truly change your life.

 How to declutter